domokane/FinancePy/README.md

 ## Quick Start Guide

-FinancePy can be installed from pip using the command:
+FinancePy can be installed from pip using the following command:

 `pip install financepy`